-Section F. Budget analysis as a tool for budget advocacy for universal health coverage
+Module 2.
+Introduction to public financing for health relevant for budget advocacy for universal health coverage

-Tool: Basic budget calculations to identify common problems in the use of public resources11
+Tool: Basic budget calculations to identify common problems in the use of public resources

 Purpose of the tool: Basic budget calculations are an entry to applied budget analysis for budget advocates.
 The calculations can be used to test hypotheses of wastage, under-spending and under-funding and for identifying allocations and execution (at a basic level) of public budgets.